GA4 Custom Dimensions: How to Set Up and Use in 6 Steps

 Event parameters are additional pieces of data that help provide more information about your events.

 As an example, let’s imagine you set up a new custom event to track all of your internal link clicks.
-You do this because the GA4 click event will only track external link clicks.
+[Which you might do because the built-in GA4 click event will only track external link clicks.]

 Your custom event will keep count of how many times internal links are clicked.
 But you probably would want to know what specific links are being clicked, wouldn’t you?
 For that you need an event parameter.